Welcome to Banksfield Nursing Home

 The management and staff made us feel welcome at every visit and nothing was too much trouble.
 I would recommend this care home to anybody requiring nursing care, it is well led with excellent staff.

 My sister and I agreed to her being discharged to Banksfield and we’re very happy with the decision.
 There is still work to be done at Banksfield and we have seen CQC inspectors on several occasions, but the attitude of all the staff and the senior management team towards providing the best possible care have impressed us and they are working hard to fix the remaining issues.
 The care mum has received has been excellent, far better than the current CQC rating would suggest.

 Son of Resident

-Banksfield Nursing Home is part of a group that runs successful Care Homes & Nursing Homes.
-The Home is registered and inspected by Care Quality Commission to provide Residential and Dementia care for both males and females as follows:
+Banksfield Nursing Home part of a group that runs successful Nursing and Residential Care Homes.
+The Home is registered and inspected by Care Quality Commission (CQC) to provide excellent care as follows:

 - Diagnostic and screening procedures

 The maximum number of Service Users allowed at any one time is 42.